Free Kitchen Hacks eBook

 Marley Goldin

-This Roasted Garlic Salmon for two uses citrus and garlic to wake up the naturally rich flavors of the salmon for a healthy, elevated date night dish.
+This Roasted Garlic Salmon for two uses citrus and garlic to wake up the naturally rich flavors of the salmon for an easy and elevated date night dish.

 Prep Time 5 minutes